Search waiting | Matsusada Precision

 Series regulators have the advantage of lower noise and ripple and stability compared to shunt regulators.
 In any case, the linear power supply has a simple circuit configuration and has the disadvantage of generating heat, but it can produce DC voltage inexpensively.

-Basic of Switching Power Supply
+Basics of Switching Power Supplies

 This is Circuit Structure of Switching Power Supply